rutvikk99/synapse/demos/module1/README.md

     ![The categories are highlighted.](media/manage-categories.png "Manage categories")

-    1. **SQL pools** lists the provisioned SQL pools and on-demand SQL serverless pools for the workspace.
+    1. **SQL pools** lists the dedicated SQL pools and serverless SQL pools for the workspace.
 You can can add new pools or hover over a SQL pool to **pause** or **scale** it.
 You should pause a SQL pool when it's not being used in order to save costs.
     2. **Apache Spark pools** lets you manage your Spark pools by configuring the auto-pause and auto-scale settings.
 You can provision a new Apache Spark pool from this blade.
     3. **Linked services** enables you to manage connections to external resources.
 Here you can see linked services for our data lake storage account, Azure Key Vault, Power BI, and Synapse Analytics. **Task**: Select **+ New** to show how many types of linked services you can add.
     4. **Triggers** provides you a central location to create or remove pipeline triggers.
 Alternatively, you can add triggers from the pipeline.